plus3it/watchmaker/CONTRIBUTING.md

     > You can also rely on Travis and Appveyor to [run the tests][1] after
     > opening the pull request.
 They will be slower though...

+6. In addition to building the package and running the tests, `tox` will build any docs associated with the change.
+They will be located in the `dist/docs` directory.
+Navigate to the folder, open index.html in your browser, and verify that the doc text and formatting are as you intended.

+    If you _only_ want to build the docs, run:

+    ```shell
+    tox -e docs
+    ```

-6. Commit your changes and push your branch to GitHub:
+7. Commit your changes and push your branch to GitHub:

     ```shell
     git add .